AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/snap-inc.md

 To authenticate to the destination, follow these steps:

-1. Find the *Snap Inc* destination from the Adobe Experience Platform's Destination Catalog and click on **Set Up**.
+1. Find the *Snap Inc* destination from Adobe Experience Platform's Destination Catalog and select **Set Up**.

-2. Click on **[!UICONTROL Connect to destination]**.
+2. Select **[!UICONTROL Connect to destination]**.
 You will be redirected to the following screen:

 ![Auth Screen 1](assets/auth1.png)

-3. Enter your Snapchat credentials and click on **Log In**.
+3. Enter your Snapchat credentials and select **Log In**.

-4. You will be shown the Snapchat data that the Adobe Experience Platform will be be able to access.
-Click **Continue** to proceed with the connection process.
+4. You will be shown the Snapchat data that Adobe Experience Platform will be be able to access.
+Select **Continue** to proceed with the connection process.

 ![Auth Screen 2](assets/auth2.png)

-After clicking continue, wait until you are redirected back to the Adobe Experience Platform.
+After selecting continue, wait until you are redirected back to Adobe Experience Platform.

 ### Fill in destination details {#destination-details}